The \'etale cohomology ring of the ring of integers of a number field: The cohomology ring of a number field

-Denote by $C_n$ the cyclic group of order $n.$ Let us note that under the equivalence between the category of sheaves split by the morphism $p$ and the category of $C_n$-sets given by Lemma \ref{lemma:locconst}, $p_*p^* \ZZ/n\ZZ_{\tilde{X}}$ corresponds to the left $C_n$-module which is the group ring One also easily shows that the norm map corresponds, under the given equivalence of categories, to the augmentation map Here $\ZZ/n\ZZ$ has the trivial $C_n$-action, and the augmentation map is the map that takes $g \in C_n$ to $1.$ This gives us that $\ker N$ corresponds to $\ker \epsilon$ under the stated equivalence of categories.
-Thus, exact sequence (\ref{eq:1}) corresponds, under the equivalence in Lemma \ref{lemma:locconst} to the exact sequence It is easy to see that $\ker \epsilon,$ as a $\ZZ/n\ZZ$-module, is free on the elements $g-1, g \in C_n.$ There is a $C_n$-equivariant map taking $e-1$ to $1.$ If we let $P$ be the pushout of we have the commutative diagram The short exact sequence corresponds under the equivalence given by Lemma \ref{lemma:locconst} to the short exact sequence of sheaves on $\Xcet$ and we have a commutative diagram
+Here $\ZZ/n\ZZ$ has the trivial $C_n$-action, and the augmentation map is the map that takes $g \in C_n$ to $1$.
+This gives us that $\ker N$ corresponds to $\ker \epsilon$ under the stated equivalence of categories.
+Thus, exact sequence (\ref{eq:1}) corresponds, under the equivalence in Lemma \ref{lemma:locconst} to the exact sequence